 The architecture of a Toronto castle

-The ground floor plans included a porte-cochere entry and a vast great hall.
+The ground floor plans were comprised of a porte-cochere entry and a vast great hall.
 There was to be an elegant drawing room, generous library, a study complete with hidden staircases, modest dining room and light-filled conservatory.

 The second floor was to have a gallery overlooking the great hall, and the private suites of Sir Henry and Lady Mary.
 Each of the owners’ suites were to be comprised of a bedroom, sitting room and bathroom.
-There was also to be a guest room and additional bedrooms – one dubbed the Windsor Room as a “build it and they will come” type ode to the British Royal family.
+There was also to be a guest room and additional bedrooms – one dubbed the Windsor Room as a “build it and they will come” suite for the British Royal family.

 Castles made of sand